cladiom/munich-scripts/README.md

 Third, to the scripts:

 The scripts run as services in your local computer.
-The script runs as default at 10 and 22 o'clock.
+The script runs as default every 8 hours but you can change it.

 Create a folder under your user location.